-The Nomination Committee is primarily responsible for assessing the performance and effectiveness of the Directors, the Board and Board Committees on an annual basis, to evaluate suitability of candidates and make recommendations to the Board on all new Board appointments.
-The potential candidate may be proposed by existing directors, senior management staff, shareholders or third party referral.
-In doing so, the Nomination Committee takes into consideration of the Board structure, size, composition and the required mix of expertise and experience.
+The Nomination Committee is chaired by an Independent Non-Executive Director and is primarily responsible for assessing the performance and effectiveness of the Directors, the Board and Board Committees on an annual basis.
+Through the Nomination Committee, the Board will consider recommendations from existing directors, senior management staff, shareholders or third-party referral to identify suitably qualified candidates, when necessary.
+New board candidates proposed to fill vacancy arises from resignation, retirement or any other reasons will be reviewed by Nomination Committee before recommending to the Board for further deliberation.
+In doing so, the Nomination Committee takes into consideration of the Board structure, size, qualifications, tenure of each director on the Board, composition and the required mix of expertise and experience.

-Based on the recommendation the Nomination Committee, the Board would evaluate and decide on the appointment of the proposed candidate.
+Based on the recommendation from the Nomination Committee, the Board would evaluate and decide on the appointment of the proposed candidate.
 The Board is entitled to the services of the Company Secretary who would ensure that all appointments are properly made upon obtaining all necessary information from the Directors.